sibasish28/Daily-Journal/README.md

+# Daily-Journal
-# Daily-Journal, a project that offers a secure and user-friendly environment for journaling protecting your privacy
+A project that offers a secure and user-friendly environment for journaling, protecting your privacy